Who is responsible for the evaluation and monitoring of vaccines (vaccine safety)?

 - Regulatory guidance through intensive and in some cases repeated scientific advice

-- Rolling review at the Paul-Ehrlich-Institut and the European Medicines Agency (EMA)
+- Rolling review at the Paul-Ehrlich-Institut and at the European Medicines Agency (EMA)

-The clinical trials of the vaccines included at least 30,000 study participants.
+- For the marketing authorisation of the COVID-19 vaccines, data was evaluated from between 20,000 and almost 40,000 study participants.
 This allowed extensive information to be gained on the safety and efficacy of the vaccines.

 The follow-up monitoring of the study participants does not end with marketing authorisation.
-They will continue to be monitored for a period of up to two years.
+They will be actively monitored over a period of up to two years as part of the ongoing clinical trials tied to the authorisation process.
 One of the reasons for doing this is to evaluate how long the efficacy of the vaccination will last.

-How high is the risk of mRNA vaccines becoming integrated into the genome?
+What is the risk of mRNA vaccines integrating into the genome?

 Why do the mRNA vaccines authorised contain lipid nanoparticles?